 Skip to main content

-Enabling effective legal and judicial systems for a prosperous, inclusive, resilient, and sustainable Asia and the Pacific
+Enabling effective legal and judicial systems for sustainable, inclusive and resilient Asia and the Pacific

 “The rule of law is needed to sustain development momentum